-Sometimes it pays to know the numbers.
+Sometimes it pays to know the numbers

 A great way to shine light on the hiring process and arm yourself with helpful information is to look at the facts and figures.
 With this in mind, read on for eight interesting job-search statistics to find out what you could be doing differently in your job search.

-84 per cent of companies use social media to find candidates
+84% of companies use social media to find candidates

 This is an interesting statistic to be aware of, especially if you've restricted your job search to online job boards only.
 More than ever before, HR managers are using social media to source candidates.
-A great way to take advantage of this is to make sure your social media profiles are recruiter-ready.
+A great way to take advantage of this is to make sure your social media profiles are recruiter ready.

 Try giving your social media accounts a job-search makeover.
 This includes using LinkedIn to boost your professional reputation.
 From selecting a work-appropriate profile picture to sharing posts from others in your industry, there are several simple things you can do to make your social media accounts more professional.
-This will ensure you're presenting your best self online and that you're positioning yourself for job-search success.
+This will ensure that you're presenting your best self online and that you're positioning yourself for job-search success.

 The average time spent looking at a CV is 6 seconds

-If your CV is four pages long and the most important information is written on the last two pages, it's likely your CV is going to end up in the reject pile.
+If your CV is four pages long and the most important information is written on the last two pages, it's likely that your CV is going to end up in the reject pile.
 Recruiters and HR managers spend, on average, six seconds browsing your CV.
 At most, they will skim-read the first page, and if they don't see what they need to see, they'll move on to the next candidate.